Gort: Tourism

 According to a 2019 Irish Times article, local business people saw tourism as an important sector to expand in the town.
 Gort has a number of bars and restaurants, and guest accommodation.
 The websites of Fáilte Ireland and the "Burren Lowlands" destination marketing group, list nearby tourist destinations as The Burren, Coole Park Visitor Centre & Gardens, Kilmacduagh cathedral churches and round tower, Thoor Ballylee, and Kiltartan Gregory Museum.

 Culture

 A number of the town's cultural organisations are grouped under an umbrella organisation, the Gorgeous Gort Forum.
 The Wild Swans Theatre Company is a local group of actors which put on plays in St. Colman's Hall.
 The Cooley Collins Festival is a traditional Irish music event that takes place at the end of October.
 There is a museum dedicated to Lady Gregory, Kiltartan Gregory Museum, in an old schoolhouse.
-The Yeats Thoor Ballylee Society keeps Yeat's 15th century tower house open with events, a studio, and tours.
+The Yeats Thoor Ballylee Society keeps Yeat's 15th-century tower house open with events, a studio, and tours.
 Guaire Magazine is a magazine on local history and culture, it dates back to the mid-1970s.
 Since 1981, the town hosts the annual Gort and District Show, a community event which awards prizes in a number of categories from photography and crafts, to flowers and ponies.
+There is a Gort Arts Collective of 40 plus regional artists which organised a small St. Brigid's Day festival in 2023.